-Several companies are either developing an existing model/blueprint by improving marketing, products, and distribution methods or bringing on board entirely innovations in the US market.
-The rise in the number of GoFundMe and Kickstarter campaigns that are crowdfunding funeral costs is becoming a trend especially among cases where the death was sudden.
-The US death care market is estimated to reach revenues of around $68 billion by 2023, growing at a CAGR of over 4% during 2017-2023.
+Several companies are either developing an existing model/blueprint by improving marketing, products, and distribution methods or bringing onboard innovations in the US market.
+The rise in the number of GoFundMe and Kickstarter campaigns that are crowdfunding funeral costs is becoming a trend, especially among cases where the death was sudden.

 The pet loss and aftermarket are gaining immense traction and boosting the revenues in the US death care market.
-According to the APPA, In 2017, the US consumers spent nearly $70 million on their pets.
-The increasing levels of humanization of pet care such as luxury boarding facilities, pet salons, pricey organic pet food, dog-based magazines, and portraits are driving the demand for pet crematories in the US.
+According to the APPA, In 2017, US consumers spent nearly $70 million on their pets.
+The increasing levels of humanization of pet care, such as luxury boarding facilities, pet salons, pricey organic pet food, dog-based magazines, and portraits, drive the demand for pet crematories in the US.
 Cremation is a popular choice of consumers in the US.
-The consumers are demanding for personalized urns, delightful memorials, and high-end columbarium niches.
+The consumers are demanding personalized urns, delightful memorials, and high-end columbarium niches.
 Several green cemeteries have demarcated a separate division for pets in the US market.
-Various consumers are also looking for alternatives to the regular processes can opt to preserve the remains of their animals.
-For instance, through freeze-drying or taxidermy and also articulate partial or full skeletons – there is a meticulous process of preservation that keeps the owner close to his pet, in life, and in death.
-Various vendors are introducing different types of services specifically for pets in the US death care market.
+Various consumers are also looking for alternatives to the traditional processes to preserve the remains of their animals.
+For instance, through freeze-drying or taxidermy and even articulate partial or full skeletons – there is a meticulous process of preservation that keeps the owner close to his pet, in life and death.
+Various vendors are introducing different types of services, specifically for pets in the US death care market.

 This market research report includes a detailed segmentation of the market by operations, arrangements, and products and services.

-Funeral homes are branching out services to attract consumers and maintain financial stability in the US death care market
+Funeral homes branch out services to attract consumers and maintain financial stability in the US death care market.

 The US death care market by operations is segmented into funeral homes and cemeteries.
 Funeral homes dominated more than half of the market share in 2017, growing at a CAGR of around 2% during the forecast period.
-Funeral homes offer various services that include memorial and burial products, embalm or prep bodies for burial or cremation, facilities for memorial services, and deal with the required paperwork and activities for various aspects of the burial and cremation process, arrange for staff, and vehicles for graveside and funeral services as per the client’s requirements.
+Funeral homes offer various services that include memorial and burial products, embalm or prep bodies for burial or cremation, facilities for memorial services, and deal with the required paperwork and activities for various aspects of the grave and burial process, arrange for staff and vehicles for graveside and funeral services as per the client’s requirements.
 Embalming and chemical conservation is slowly becoming obsolete in the US.
-Funeral homes to stay afloat are brunching to other services such as birthday party venues and weddings as they seek to add more revenue offsetting the losses from the trending simple, less expensive funerals.
+Funeral homes to stay afloat are brunching to other services such as birthday party venues and weddings.
+They seek to add more revenue offsetting the losses from the trending simple, less expensive funerals.
 The introduction of new adaptations that include reception rooms, kitchen space and equipment, adequate parking, and banquet spaces will drive the growth of the US death care market.

-The US market is shifting, and there is an upward trend in demand for cremations.
-The service providers are offering more niches for urns in benches, columns and columbaria for those who want a funeral ritual even when opting for cremation in the US death care market.
+The US market is shifting, and there is an upward trend in demand for funerals.
+The service providers offer more niches for urns in benches, columns, and columbaria for those who want a funeral ritual even when opting for cremation in the US death care market.

 The arrangement segment in the US death care market is classified into at-need and pre-need.
-Pre-need arrangements are the fastest growing segment in the US market, growing at a CAGR of around 2% during the forecast period.
-Pre-need arrangement usually consists of cemeteries, mortuaries, and insurance companies prior to the occurrence of death.
+Pre-need arrangements are the fastest-growing segment in the US market, growing at a CAGR of around 2% during the forecast period.
+The pre-need arrangement usually consists of cemeteries, mortuaries, and insurance companies before the occurrence of death.
 Pre-need arrangements provide the benefit to a client to alleviate the financial burden and stress of funeral arrangements on his/her closed ones post-death.
 The revenue from the sale is put into perpetual-care trusts and merchandise and held onto till the products and services are delivered.
-The increasing popularity of packaged funeral services such as cemetery fees, caskets, burial plots, and other services is driving the growth of this segment in the US death care market.
+The increasing popularity of packaged funeral services such as cemetery fees, caskets, burial plots, and other services drives the growth of this segment in the US death care market.

-The growing use of destinations such as sports venue, workplaces, a foreign country, or the banks of a water body in place of facilities is driving the need for facility rentals.
+The growing use of destinations such as sports venues, workplaces, a foreign country, or the banks of a water body in place of facilities drives the need for facility rentals.
 The use of eco-friendly urns is made from rapidly renewable wood, clay, and salt, other environmentally- conscious ones are made from recycled materials plastics will transform the US death care market.

-The US death care market is highly fragmented and consist of three categories such as funeral homes, cemetery owners and operators, and producers of memorial and burial products.
+The US death care market is highly fragmented and consists of three categories, such as funeral homes, cemetery owners and operators, and producers of memorial and burial products.
 The consolidation of the players is intensifying the competition in the US market.
-The four major players namely, StoneMor, Carriage Services, NorthStar Memorial Group, and Hillenbrand control majority of the US market share.
-The entrant of e-commerce giants such as Walmart and Amazon offering products at low prices will impact the level of competition in the US market.
-The vendors are offering packaged services to attract a maximum number of consumers in the US death care market.
+The four major players, namely, StoneMor, Carriage Services, NorthStar Memorial Group, and Hillenbrand, control the majority of the US market share.
+The entrant of e-commerce giants such as Walmart and Amazon, offering products at low prices, will impact competition in the US market.
+The vendors offer packaged services to attract the maximum number of consumers in the US death care market.